 Broadly speaking, sandbox is a kind of access restriction mechanism, we can see it as a form of permission.
 Entitlements are also a part of sandbox.
 Sandbox is one of the core components of iOS security, which possesses a rather complicated implementation, and we’re not going to discuss it in details.
 Generally, sandbox restricts an App’s file access scope inside the App itself.
 Most of the time, an App has no idea of the existence of other Apps, not to mention accessing them.
 What’s more, sandbox restricts an App’s function.
 For example, an App has to ask for sandbox’s permission to take iCloud related operations.

 Sandbox is not suitable to be beginners’ target, it’d be enough for us to know its existence.
-In iOS reverse engineering, jailbreak has already removed most security protections of iOS, and sandbox in some degree, so we are likely to ignore the existence of sandbox, hence leading to some strange phenomena such as a tweak cannot write to a file, or calls a function but it’s not functioning as expected.
+In iOS reverse engineering, jailbreak has already removed most security protections of iOS, and reduced sandbox’s constraints in some degree, so we are likely to ignore the existence of sandbox, hence leading to some strange phenomena such as a tweak cannot write to a file, or calls a function but it’s not functioning as expected.
 If you can make sure your code is 100% correct, then you should recheck if the problem is because of your misunderstanding of tweak’s permission or sandbox issues.
 Concepts about Apps cannot be fully described in this book, so if you have any questions, feel free to raise it on http://bbs.iosre.com.

 2.2.2 Dynamic Library